DOE-ICoM/geowq-chesapeake/rf_icom/README.txt

 Other Scripts:

 pipeline.py: creates a pipeline with rfecv and hyperparameter tuning; was not able to get good results using this method  but  probably ultimately want to end up using a pipeline instead
+A pipeline makes sure that you don't overfit--that the same training data are used throughout.

 fit_sine.py: fits the temperature data to a sine curve